Reduce, Reuse, Recycle:

 Fabric Gift Wrap: Your Unique Wrapping Alternative

 One beautiful and sustainable alternative to traditional wrapping paper is fabric gift wrap.
 This unique gift wrap idea is reusable for many years and can be very affordable.

 4 Steps to Stop Receiving Junk Mail

-Put an end to the stacks of junk mail and you could save up to 69 POUNDS of paper each year.
+Put an end to the stacks of junk mail and you could save an average of 69 POUNDS of paper each year.
 That's the equivalent of saving a 10 year old from the trash in each household every year.

 Reusable Shopping Bags

 Using reusable bags is a popular recommendation for green living.
 Whether you buy them or make them, just remember to keep them in your trunk.

 7 Easy Steps to Make Yarn (Plarn) From Plastic Bags